Enter the Dragon: Reception

 The Dragon Ball manga and anime franchise, debuted in 1984, was inspired by Enter the Dragon, which Dragon Ball creator Akira Toriyama was a fan of.
-The title Dragon Ball was also inspired by Enter the Dragon, and the piercing eyes of Goku's Super Saiyan transformation was based on Bruce Lee's paralysing glare.
+The title Dragon Ball was also inspired by Enter the Dragon and the piercing eyes of Goku's Super Saiyan transformation was based on Bruce Lee's paralysing glare.

 Enter the Dragon inspired early beat 'em up brawler games.
-It was cited by game designer Yoshihisa Kishimoto as a key inspiration behind Technōs Japan's brawler Nekketsu Kōha Kunio-kun (1986), released as Renegade in the West.
-Its spiritual successor Double Dragon (1987) also drew inspiration from Enter the Dragon, with the game's title being a homage to the film.
+It was cited by game designer Yoshihisa Kishimoto as a key inspiration behind Technōs Japan's brawler Nekketsu Kōha Kunio-kun, released as Renegade in the West.
+Its spiritual successor Double Dragon also drew inspiration from Enter the Dragon, with the game's title being a homage to the film.
 Double Dragon also features two enemies named Roper and Williams, a reference to the two characters Roper and Williams from Enter the Dragon.
-The sequel Double Dragon II: The Revenge (1988) includes opponents named Bolo and Oharra.
+The sequel Double Dragon II: The Revenge includes opponents named Bolo and Oharra.

 Enter the Dragon was the foundation for fighting games.
-The film's tournament plot inspired numerous fighting games.
+The film's tournament plot inspired numerous fighting games, such as the Tekken series, for example.
 The Street Fighter video game franchise, debuted in 1987, was inspired by Enter the Dragon, with the gameplay centered around an international fighting tournament, and each character having a unique combination of ethnicity, nationality and fighting style.
 Street Fighter went on to set the template for all fighting games that followed.
 The little-known 1985 Nintendo arcade game Arm Wrestling contains voice leftovers from the film, as well as their original counterparts.
-The popular fighting game Mortal Kombat borrows multiple plot elements from Enter the Dragon, as does its movie adaptation.
+The popular fighting game Mortal Kombat borrows multiple plot elements from Enter the Dragon as does its movie adaptation.